By MoFo’s FCPA and Global Anti-Corruption Team

 In order to provide an overview for busy in-house counsel and compliance professionals, we summarize below some of the most important international anti-corruption developments from the past month, with links to primary resources.
 This month we ask: Which countries came out on top—and at the bottom—in this year’s Transparency International Corruption Perceptions Index?
 How did the U.S. Supreme Court limit whistleblower protections?
 Which company resolved a foreign bribery case with German prosecutors?
 What are the latest developments in South Korea’s presidential corruption scandal?
 The answers to these questions and more are here in our February 2018 Top Ten list.

 1. Transparency International Releases Annual Corruption Perceptions Index.
 On February 21, 2018, Transparency International (TI) released its annual Corruption Perceptions Index (CPI) for 2017.
 The CPI, which measures the perceived levels of public sector corruption in 180 countries and territories, provides one of the major data-points used by compliance officers, outside counsel, and enforcement officials in assessing the anti-corruption risk of doing business in particular countries.
 New Zealand took over the top spot from Denmark as 2017’s least corrupt country.
-(See our discussion of last year’s CPI here.)
+(See our discussion of last year’s CPI.)
 Denmark fell to number two.
 Somalia came in last place, with Syria and South Sudan just above it.
 Notably, Brazil, which fell from being ranked 69 to 76 in 2016, fell even further in the rankings to 96, potentially due to continued revelations and findings from the ongoing investigation into alleged corruption involving national oil company Petroleo Brasiliero SA (Petrobras).
-As we discuss in this client alert, the Asia-Pacific region continues to reflect high variance in CPI scores, along with varied anti-corruption enforcement practices.
+As we discuss in this February 2018 client alert, the Asia-Pacific region continues to reflect high variance in CPI scores, along with varied anti-corruption enforcement practices.
 According to TI, several countries have improved their scores since last year, including the United Kingdom, which moved up from 10 to 8 in the rankings, as well as Côte d’Ivoire and Senegal.
 However, two-thirds of all countries still scored below 50, the mid-point between “perceived to be highly corrupt” (0) and “perceived to be very clean” (100).
 TI considers scores below 50 to indicate that a country has a “serious corruption problem.”

 2. Venezuela Bribery Prosecution Adds Five More Defendants, Continues Trend of Money Laundering Charges Against Foreign Officials.
 On February 12, 2018, the Department of Justice announced charges filed in the Southern District of Texas against five former Venezuelan government officials for their alleged participation in an international money laundering and bribery scheme involving over $27 million in bribes made to secure energy contracts from the Venezeulan national energy company, Petroleos de Venezuela S.A.
 (PDVSA).
 The PDVSA investigation has resulted in 10 guilty pleas to date.
-(See here for our most recent coverage.)
+(See our November 2017 client alert for our most recent coverage.)
 Notably, DOJ has charged both bribe payers and bribe recipients in connection with this investigation.
 Although foreign officials cannot be charged with violating the FCPA, two of the most recently indicted former PDVSA officials are charged with laundering the proceeds of alleged FCPA violations.
 DOJ has successfully used this legal theory in the past.
 In 2013, Maria Gonzalez (a former official of a Venezuelan state development bank, BANDES) pled guilty in the Southern District of New York to money laundering and commercial bribery offenses, and was sentenced in January 2016.
 In February 2015, the Eleventh Circuit affirmed the conviction of Jean Rene Duperval, a former Haitian telecommunications official, convicted in the Southern District of Florida of laundering the proceeds of FCPA and wire fraud violations.
 DOJ appears to be using money laundering charges against foreign officials with greater frequency and, thus far, with sustained success at trial: In May 2017 and July 2017, respectively, two foreign officials, Mahmoud Thiam (a former Minister of Mines and Geology in the Republic of Guinea) and Heon-Cheol Chi (Director of South Korea’s Earthquake Research Center), were convicted of laundering millions of dollars in bribe payments.
 Many in the business community have welcomed DOJ’s focus on the demand side of foreign bribery, but the increase in money laundering prosecutions against current and former foreign officials could result in additional legal challenges, especially where the alleged “specified unlawful activity” is an FCPA violation.
 This latest round of charges reinforces the PDVSA prosecution as a case to watch.

 3. Three Corporate FCPA Investigations Result in Declinations.
 In February 2018, three companies announced that DOJ and/or the Securities and Exchange Commission (SEC) had decided to end FCPA investigations without charges.